 Instructions for Graduates

-center.)
-Immediately go to the "name card" table and tell the
+Upon arrival, graduates should immediately go to the appropriate "name card" table and tell the

 attendant your name.
 You will receive a partially pre-printed card that is used